ZesCrew2/ZC2flashsite/README.md

 - The `flash/` directory contains original Flash source files; they are not used by the site build.
 - `assets/wmp/` contains the Windows Media Player custom element JS, loaded dynamically by `boot.ts`.

+## License

+This project is open source.
+Note that the Windows Media Player custom element (`assets/wmp/`) is **not** licensed under this project's license.
+Windows Media Player assets are the intellectual property of Microsoft Corporation.